pachyderm/pachyderm/doc/deployment/deploy_custom.md

 ### Editing your manifest to customize it further

-This should only be approached if you are an experienced Kubernetes administrator.
+This functionality requires an experienced Kubernetes administrator.
 If you are attempting a highly customized deployment, please engage with your Pachyderm support team.